eswarscode/tetragon/README.md

 ---

-Cilium’s new [Tetragon](https://tetragon.io) component enables powerful real-time, eBPF-based Security Observability and Runtime Enforcement.
+Cilium’s new [Tetragon](https://tetragon.io) component enables powerful real time, eBPF-based Security Observability and Runtime Enforcement.

 Tetragon detects and is able to react to security-significant events, such as